-At least 14 killed in Nepal protests over social media ban, corruption
+At least 19 killed in Nepal protests over social media ban, corruption

 “[They] fired bullets which missed me but hit a friend who was standing behind me.
 He was hit in the hand,” the protester said.

-Seven people died at the National Trauma Centre, chief medical superintendent Dr Badri Risal told The Associated Press news agency, adding there were 58 wounded in the country’s main hospital, located in the heart of Kathmandu.
+Seven people died at the National Trauma Centre, chief medical superintendent Dr Badri Risal told The Associated Press news agency.

 “Many of them are in serious condition and appear to have been shot in the head and chest,” Risal said.